mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 The **default properties** of a Spring Boot application are stores in the application’s JAR in a file named “**application.properties**”.
 When developing, this file is found in the `src/main/resources` directory.

+SpringApplication loads properties from `application.properties` files in the following locations and adds them to the Spring Environment:

+1. A `/config` subdirectory of the current directory.
+2. The current directory
+3. A classpath `/config` package
+4. The classpath root

+The list is **ordered by precedence** (properties defined in locations higher in the list override those defined in lower locations).

 ## How do you define profile specific property files?

 You can register multiple beans of the same type and associate them with one or more profiles.
 When you run the application, you can activate the desired profile(s).
 That way, only the beans associated with the activated profiles will be registered.

 Properties controlling the behavior of Spring Boot applications can be defined using:

 - Property files.
 A property file contains key-value pairs.
 Example: requestreceiver.timeout=5000

 - YAML files

 - Environment variables.
 Used to control application behavior in different environments.

 - Command-line arguments: Example: java -jar myspringbootapp.jar –server.port=8081

 Commonly, but** not always**, Spring Boot configuration properties use the following format: